crux-eval/eval-arena/README.md

 There seems to be a perception that you always get the right rankings anyways.
 For some counter-examples on [HumanEval+](https://evalplus.github.io/leaderboard.html), some larger models are worse than smaller models for the series of models `Claude-3-`, `CodeGen2-`, `code-`.
 This is less surprising given the noise level involved.
 Inconsistencies in the eval sections of StarCoder2 or CodeLlamma can also be explained by the noise level.

 **The null-hypothesis.**
 The p-value is the probability that data from the null-hypothesis is more extreme than the one observed.
 It should capture that there is no real difference between the pair.
 Our particular null-hypothesis is that model A and B has 0.5 chance of winning against each other (i.e. sign test or McNemar test).
-This is equivalent to predicting from the mixture model where predictions of A and B are used with probability 1/2 each.
-This method can be implemented to produce variance and higher accuracies by chance as long as `#A_win + #B_win` > `#A_win - #B_win`.

 ### Reading p-value and noise level from eval-arena